jasonrhaas/pel-blog/content/2015-03-17-ready-set-hack.md

----
+Title: Ready..Set..Hack!!
-layout: post
+Slug: readysethack
-title: Ready..Set..Hack!!
+Date: 2015-03-17
-category: hacking
+Tags: linux, vim, sublime, git
-tags: linux, vim, sublime, git
+Category: hacking
----
+Author: Jason Haas

 OK so I want to dedicate the next few posts (and probably more in the future) to the subject of **hacking things together quickly**.
 No, I'm not talking about hacking as in "hacking into someone's computer", I'm talking about getting something **working** very quickly.
 In my experience, quickly usually means somewhere between **1 day** and **1 week**.